Serenic

-A serenic, or antiaggressive agent, is a type of drug which reduces the capacity for irritability and aggression.
+A serenic, or anti-aggressive drug, is a type of drug which reduces the capacity for aggression.

 Examples

+Serotonergic agents

 The recreational drug MDMA ("ecstasy") and a variety of related drugs have been described as empathogen-entactogens, or simply as entactogens.
 These agents possess serenic and empathy-increasing properties in addition to their euphoriant effects, and have been associated with increased sociability, friendliness, and feelings of closeness to others as well as emotional empathy and prosocial behavior.
 The entactogenic effects of these drugs are thought to be related to their ability to temporarily increase the levels of certain brain chemicals, including serotonin, dopamine, and, particularly, oxytocin.

 Certain other serotonergic drugs, such as 5-HT1A receptor agonists, also increase oxytocin levels and may possess serenic properties as well.
 The phenylpiperazine mixed 5-HT1A and 5-HT1B receptor agonists eltoprazine, fluprazine, and batoprazine have been described based on animal research as serenics.
+The selective 5-HT1A biased full agonist F-15,599 (NLX-101) has shown antiaggressive effects in rodents as well.